 Admission to the MA Asian Studies (60 or 120 EC), the MA Asian Studies (research) or another relevant MA programme.

 Under the guidance of the lecturer, students do preparatory work for an exhibition, if possible an exhibition planned by Museum Volkenkunde in Leiden or Rijksmuseum in Amsterdam.
+If no suitable exhibitions are being planned in these museums, we will work on a virtual exhibition or an exhibition plan.
+If no suitable exhibitions are being planned in these museums, we will work on a virtual exhibition or an exhibition plan.
 After an introduction into the museum and the theme of the exhibition, including an explanation by the curator of the exhibition, students work on finding and selecting materials and writing various types of museum texts, such as exhibition texts (label texts, panel texts) and catalogue texts (object descriptions and informative texts).
 They also review the work of their fellow students and make a 2-minute video on an object of their choice.
 Exhibitions to which students contributed previously are: The Buddha: from life story to source of inspiration (in Museum Volkenkunde and Tropenmuseum) and Asian Bronze (planned in Rijksmuseum Amsterdam).
 For this year’s theme: please contact the lecturer.
 Students who do the 10ec variant also write an exhibition plan on a topic of their choice.
 The course also includes museum excursions, if possible.

 Practical museum research experience